 How PLM creates traceability in the fashion supply chain

-A sustainable strategy requires traceability in the complex web of brands and suppliers in the fashion supply chain.
-There is a need for transparency between all players and processes along all tiers to enable a traceable product journey from the earliest stage in the life cycle.
+A sustainable strategy requires brands to keep traceability of their supply chain.
+There is a need for transparency between all players and processes along all tiers to enable a traceable product journey from the earliest stage in the lifecycle.

 Brands can either use Excel or PLM solutions to collect and share data, so we’re comparing both systems and their effectiveness in regards to traceability and transparency below.